Comparing Speech-to-text Models

 Overview

 The CCV AI Transcribe service uses state-of-the-art speech-to-text and voice activity detection (VAD) models to provide high-quality and fast transcriptions.
-Currently, we offer a proprietary speech-to-text model from Azure AI Speech and an open-source OpenAI Whisper model for users to choose from.
+Currently, we offer a proprietary speech-to-text model Google Gemini and an open-source OpenAI Whisper model for users to choose from.
 We are continually adding high-performance transcription models as they become available.

 Below is a quick comparison between the two models.
 Please continue reading for more techinical details of the models.